EC-Council: Controversies, shortcomings and plagiarism

+In March 2016, the website of the EC-Council was serving the Angler exploit kit.
+It took several days for the issue to be resolved.

+In 2021, the EC-Council took its entire blog down due to apparent systematic copyright violations and plagiarism conducted by its marketing team.

 Certifications

 EC-Council offers professional certifications for the IT security field, such as Certified Network Defender (CND), Certified Chief Information Security Officer (CCISO), and Computer Hacking Forensics Investigator (CHFI).
 It also offers certifications in fields related to IT security, including disaster recovery, software security, digital forensics, and general IT security knowledge.